-The first cocktail I ever made was a Strawberry Daiquiri.
-A frozen one.
+The first cocktail I ever made was a Strawberry Daiquiri—a frozen one.
 I was 14 years old.
 That’s a true story.
-I developed a taste and passion for cocktails at a rather peculiar age and that Strawberry Daiquiri recipe, lifted straight from a rather rudimentary home entertaining guide, seemed a pretty easy undertaking for a novice, ahem, bartender.
+I developed a taste and passion for cocktails at a rather peculiar age, and that Strawberry Daiquiri recipe, lifted straight from a rather rudimentary home entertaining guide, seemed a pretty easy undertaking for a novice, ahem, bartender.

-I used a bottled lime juice that went by the ironic name “Real Lime Juice,” some powdered sugar, a handful of chopped strawberries—those, at least, were fresh—and Bacardi rum.
+I used a bottled lime juice that went by the ironic name Real Lime Juice, some powdered sugar, a handful of chopped strawberries—those, at least, were fresh—and Bacardí rum.
 This frozen slushie was a revelation.
 The rest is history.
 Nowadays, if someone puts a frozen Strawberry Daiquiri in front of me, I’ll crack a wry smile, remembering fondly where my journey began.
 The Daiquiri is a great place to begin playing with strawberries, and the iconic Cuban cocktail makes a solid case for blended drinks.
 That said, there are also killer Strawberry Daiquiris and similar variations being shaken by some of the best bartenders.
-One fresh example: Will Thompson, lately of the new Roof at Park South in Manhattan, adds strawberry Demerara syrup and a kick of Tabasco to his Por Mi Amante.
+One example: While at Roof at Park South in Manhattan, Will Thompson added strawberry demerara syrup and a kick of Tabasco to his Por Mi Amante.